Avalara Service Terms and Conditions

 “Avalara” means Avalara, Inc., a Washington corporation, and its Affiliates.

 “Avalara Technology” means the technology and Intellectual Property used in providing the products and services offered by Avalara, including computer software programs, connectors, websites, networks, and equipment.
 Avalara Technology does not include Third Party Applications.

 “Certificate” means, with respect to CertCapture, each unique image file of a form document for a single jurisdiction uploaded to the CertCapture Service.
 Customers who purchase the CertCapture Services are charged on a per-Certificate basis.

-“Customer” means the legal entity that executes or otherwise accepts an Order Document, or uses the Services or the Avalara Professional Services, and thereby accepts these Terms, and its Affiliates.
+“Customer” means the legal entity that executes or otherwise accepts an Order Document, or uses the Services or the Avalara Professional Services, and thereby accepts these Terms.

 “Customer Data” means any information uploaded to Avalara’s systems by Customers or Authorized Users, the resulting Customer unique output that is generated by the Services when processing the uploaded information, and any information provided by Customer in connection with its use of the Services.